ericbulloch/kwmd/README.md

 This does not solve all my problems.
 There are two scenarios where I couldn't just use target.thm for the rest of a capture the flag event:

 - A box will require a specific hostname to access their site and any subdomains.
 In this case, I added their specific domain name to my host file using the command above.
-- A box has a vulnerability that runs on their machine and it does not have target.thm in their host file.
+- A box has a vulnerability that calls out to the url that I provide.
+Since the target machine does not have target.thm in their host file it will fail to resolve an ip address.
+In this case, I will just provide the ip address of the target machine.

 ### Port Scanning